 Happiness, oh you coy minx…

+Are you searching for, “how to be happier?”
 Happiness can be like a strong-willed cat.
-Despite your best efforts to control and corral it, it seems to show up when it wants to and then jump out a window when you're not looking.
+Despite your best efforts to control and corral it, it seems to show up when it wants to and then jump out a window when you’re not looking.
 However, happiness can be cultivated.
-We already know that some people just seem happier than others.
-But why?
-Is it really just a roll of the genetic dice as to whether you're going to seethe and fret your whole life?
+As a therapist and Online Therapist, I work with individuals who are searching for how to be happier – and I mean earnestly searching and at a loss as to how to find it.
+We already know that some people just seem happier than others, but why?
+Is it really just a roll of the genetic dice as to whether you’re going to seethe and fret your whole life?
 Or is there something you can do to rig the happiness game in your favor?

-Because this is such an important question (the most important, some may argue) in recent years eager social scientists have been sniffing around happy folks, spying on their daily habits and taking lots of notes.
-Because of their efforts we now have new insight into how happy people think, feel and behave.
+Because this is such an important question (the most important, some may argue), in recent years eager social scientists have been sniffing around happy folks, spying on their daily habits, and taking lots of notes.
+Because of their efforts, we now have new insight into how to be happier based on how happy people think, feel, and behave.